This will be a small group tour with Norman & Julie Bruce...

 After breakfast we proceed to Po Win Taung, an extraordinary complex of 947 sandstone caves dug out of the hills and containing what is considered by archaeologists to be the richest collection of mural paintings and Buddhist statues in Southeast Asia.
 Nearby is Shwe Ba Taung, where monasteries and temples are carved into rocky cliffs.
 We then continue down the ‘road less traveled’, passing traditional villages where we may see farmers climbing palm trees to extract juice to produce palm tree sugar.
 In the village of Pakkoku we board a private local boat for a leisurely cruise down the Irrawaddy River to see the exquisite carvings at Kyauk Gu U Min.
 We arrive at Bagan with a panoramic view of the magnificent ruins.

 First of 3 nights in Bagan.
-Baga Hotel River View.
+Baga Hotel River View or similar.
 Breakfast & Dinner.

 This morning we start with a drive to Chauk to visit the fabulous morning market, filled with locals buying and selling their goods.
 We continue our drive to Mount Popa,a national park and once-volcanic mountain believed to be the sacred home of powerful ‘Nats’ (spirits.)
 On top of a rocky crag is a picturesque complex of monasteries, pagodas and shrines which can be reached via a winding, covered walkway and which provides us with stunning views of the surrounding countryside.
 Returning to Bagan, we visit workshops producing Bagan’s most famous products: wood carvings, fabrics, rattan goods and lacquer ware.
 Here skilled craftsmen use techniques passed down through generations.

-Second of 3 nights in Bagan Baga Hotel River View Breakfast & Dinner.
+Second of 3 nights in Bagan.
+Baga Hotel River View or similar.
+Breakfast & Dinner.

 From the 9th to the 13th Centuries Bagan was the capital of the Kingdom of Pagan.
 During the kingdom’s height, over 10,000 Buddhist temples, pagodas and monasteries were constructed.
 Today over 2,200 remain the largest and densest concentration of Buddhist temples, pagodas, stupas and ruins in the world.